How to Build DSA Intuition: The Layer Nobody Trains

 On recognition vs construction

-The identification layer is explicit training in one skill.
+This layer is explicit training in one skill.
 It answers a single question: given a problem you've never seen, which pattern does it call for?

 • The problem asks for elements satisfying a sum constraint (signals a search or convergence problem)

-• The element count is small and fixed (three), which means fixing one element reduces the problem to a smaller known sub-problem
+• The element count is small and fixed (three), which means fixing one element reduces the problem to a smaller known subproblem

-• After fixing one element, the remaining task is a two-element sum on a sortable range, which maps to two-pointer convergence
+• After fixing one element, the remaining task is a two element sum on a sortable range, which maps to two pointer convergence

 That reasoning path, from problem features to pattern selection, is what identification training builds.
 And it generalizes beyond the single example.
-Once you've internalized the triggers for two-pointer reduction, you'll spot them in problems that look nothing like Three Sum on the surface.
+Once you've internalized the triggers for two pointer reduction, you'll spot them in problems that look nothing like Three Sum on the surface.

 1. Python